Global Stock Markets Plunge

 Moreover, European and American stock markets are facing their own set of challenges.

-The dollar's depreciation and the weakening of the dollar index mean that dollar-denominated assets are losing value, prompting a rush to sell off these assets and causing heavy losses in the U.S
+The dollar's depreciation and the weakening of the dollar index mean that dollar-denominated assets are losing value, prompting a rush to sell off these assets and causing heavy losses in the U.S. and European markets.

 Advertisements